Gleyber Torres Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks third in the league with a collective 10.3 strikeouts per nine innings.
+- The 10.4 strikeouts per nine innings compiled by the Twins pitching staff ranks third in MLB.

-- The Twins' 2.50 team ERA ranks second across all league pitching staffs.
+- The Twins have a 2.46 team ERA that ranks second among all league pitching staffs.

-- Twins pitchers combine to rank 11th in baseball in home runs surrendered (11 total, 0.9 per game).
+- Twins pitchers combine to give up 13 total home runs at a clip of one per game (to rank 12th in the league).

-- The Twins will send Ryan (2-0) out for his third start of the season.
+- Varland takes the mound for his first start of the season for the Twins.

-- The right-hander last appeared on Saturday against the Houston Astros, when he tossed six innings, allowing four earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.